altermarkive/training/README.md

   on behalf of a passenger (to be taken into account by the system once the passenger is picked up) - this needs to be added, for simplicity it will be added as a parameter of the pickup function.
-* The purpose exposing the update function is not explained enough but it is assumed here that the user of the interface is not expected to be able to change the position and the direction of the lift arbitrarily.
+* The purpose for exposing the update function is not explained enough but it is assumed here that the user of the interface is not expected to be able to change the position and the direction of the lift arbitrarily.
   Thus, it is assumed here that the function is for internal use only.